bigchaindb/bigchaindb/docs/server/source/drivers-clients/http-client-server-api.rst

    Push a new transaction.

-   Note: The posted transaction should be valid `transaction
+   Note: The posted transaction should be a valid and signed `transaction
    <https://bigchaindb.readthedocs.io/en/latest/data-models/transaction-model.html>`_.
    The steps to build a valid transaction are beyond the scope of this page.
    One would normally use a driver such as the `BigchainDB Python Driver
    <https://docs.bigchaindb.com/projects/py-driver/en/latest/index.html>`_ to
-   build a valid transaction.
+   build a valid transaction for a public/private keypair.

    **Example request**: